 Your child or young person may have been referred to us at the CDC for a number of reasons.
-A few examples are patterns of development or behaviours that are unusual or are markedly different from their peers, queries regarding possible neurodivergence including autism (ASC) or attention deficit hyperactivity disorder (ADHD), delayed toileting or a looked after child requiring a statutory medical.
+A few examples are patterns of development or behaviours that are different from their peers, queries regarding possible neurodivergence including autism or attention deficit hyperactivity disorder (ADHD), delayed toileting or a looked after child requiring a statutory medical.

 Audiology (Children's Hearing Services)